rafayak1/Intelligent-Data-Transformation-Service/README.md

-# Project: Intelligent Service for Dataset Transformation
+# Project: Intelligent Data Transformation Service

 ## Overview
 This project is a web-based application that allows users to upload datasets, perform transformations, and interact through a chatbot interface.
 The application supports predefined dataset transformation commands and metadata queries.